k2view-academy/K2View-Academy/articles/39_fabric_catalog/01_catalog_overview.md

 - Search any node by either keywords or any additional advanced search parameters.
 - View and modify the profiling rules.

 The Logical Unit creation is based on the discovered and enriched data model.
-The Masking mechanism can be based on the Catalog profiling results.
+The Masking mechanism can be based on the Catalog profiling and classification.

 The Catalog information - including the data model, properties and classifications - is exposed via the Fabric REST APIs.